rticommunity/rticonnextdds-connector-js/README.md

 ```

 ### Threading model
 The *Connector* Native API does not yet implement any mechanism for thread safety.
-For now, the responsibility of protecting calls to the *Connector* is left to you.
+For now, you are responsible for protecting calls to *Connector*.
 (In future, thread safety may be added in the native layer.)
 In Node.js/JavaScript, threading should not be a problem due to the 'callback' style of the language.

 ### Support